Mother, 1-year-old son killed in Alaska polar bear attack

 Polar bears of the southern Beaufort Sea, east of the Chukchi Sea population, are in worse shape, Derocher said.

-In this case, even though there is ice in the Chukchi and northern Bering seas, the quality of that ice is not known that well.
+In this case, even though there is ice in the Chukchi and northern Bering seas, the quality of that ice is not well known.
 More importantly, York said they don’t know what’s going on under the ice — or what the availability of seals and other prey is for polar bears.

-Whittle reported from Portland, Maine.
-Associated Press writers Becky Bohrer in Juneau, Alaska, and Eugene Johnson in Seattle contributed to this report.

-This article has been updated to correct York’s statement that bears in Wales are expected from December through May, not July through November.